graphql/graphql-spec/spec/Section 5 -- Validation.md

 Conversely, non-leaf fields must have a field subselection.
 A non-leaf field is any field with an object, interface, or union unwrapped type.

-Let's assume the following additions to the query root operation type of the
+Let's assume the following additions to the query _operation type_ of the
-schema:
+_schema_:

 ```graphql example
 extend type Query {